Charestlab/abdcnn/README.md

 To start, look at 'Plot_results.ipynb' in the /code folder, where each step is described.

-To run Plot_results.ipynb online press:
+To run Plot_results.ipynb online without having to download anything to your computer, click:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Charestlab/abdcnn/master)